emptymalei/research-notes/docs/_build/html/_sources/collective/dispersion-relation.rst.txt

 .. admonition:: Why
    :class: warning

-   It seems that crossing is crucial to a change in the number of solution to :math:`n(\omega)`.
+   It seems that crossing is important to a change in the number of solution to :math:`n(\omega)`.
 If we have crossing, then the number of solutions to :math:`n(\omega)` will change for different values of :math:`\omega`.
 Otherwise, the number of solutions won't change.

-   And a change of the number of solutions indicates a possible gap.
+   And a change of the number of solutions indicates a possible gap. **I need some verification about the relation between such non-explicit gap and instabilities.**

-   Now the question is, why?
+   However, I also notice that the combination :math:`{-2,-1}` also has such change of number of solutions.
+In this case, I can spot that for some branches we have complex :math:`k`.
+What I don't understand is that we always find real solutions to :math:`k` for some other branches.
+Does it mean that only one such complex solutions is sufficient?
+And what exactly is the requirement?

    Can I derive some expression for the :math:`\ln` function for a continuous distribution :math:`G(\theta)`?